afkhamis/DS642-OOP/HW10/readme.md

 * P1 sends entry 3 of its local vector to P2 and receives entry 4;
 * P2 sends entry 1 of its local vector to P1 and receives entry 0;

+### HW submission
 Your assignment is to implement blocking, nonblocking, and combined `Send` and `Receive` and then study the strong and weak scaling of the code with these three different methods of communication.
 For each case, plot the raw time measurement for $N=6400$, and $P=1, 2, 4, 8, 16, 32, 64$.
 Then plot strong efficiency for $N=6400$ and weak efficiency for $N = 100, 200, 400, 800, 1600, 3200, 6400$ for $P=1, 2, 4, 8, 16, 32, 64$.
 You must also make sure that the time step size used for weak scaling is kept constant for all the cases so that the same number of iterations are used for the computations.
-Based on your observtion, which of the communication modes performs better?
+Based on your observation, which of the communication modes performs better?
+Submit, through course Canvas, your code and a report.